keyvaann/aws-eks-terraform/README.md

 5. **Check results**: If everything is installed successfully, you should be to see output of the `/config` route in your terminal.
 You can also run `devbox output` to get the URL that you can access the app on your browser.

 ## Next steps
-- Create an AWS profile for the role that is crated.
+- Create an AWS profile for the role that is created.
 You can find the role by running `devbox role`,
 - Commit `.sops.yaml` and `flask_app_secrets.enc.json` files to git.

 ## To do